NEW YORK ADVOCACY AGENDA 2025

 Our members include hundreds of the mid-Hudson region’s foremost organizations in industries as diverse as healthcare, real estate, finance, law, energy, technology, hospitality, higher education, and the nonprofit sector.
 They collectively employ hundreds of thousands of workers.
-For greater than 70 years, the WCA has served as the leading independent voice of the professional community.
+For 75 years, the WCA has served as the leading independent voice of the professional community.

 For additional information about our advocacy initiatives and policy positions on specific items of interest please contact: